kodie/moment-holiday/README.md

 ## Building
 `moment-holiday.js` does not come with any locales built-in by default.
 However, the following files are included for your convenience:

-* `build/moment-holiday-pkg.js` - moment-holiday with all available locales built-in.
+* `build/moment-holiday-pkg.min.js` - moment-holiday with all available locales built-in.
-* `build/moment-holiday-pkg.min.js` - The minfied version of the above file.
 * `build/moment-holiday-pkg.min.js.map` - The sourcemap for the above file.

-* `build/moment-holiday-us.js` - moment-holiday with the `United States` locale built-in.
+* `build/moment-holiday-us.min.js` - moment-holiday with the `United States` locale built-in.
-* `build/moment-holiday-us.min.js` - The minified version of the above file.
 * `build/moment-holiday-us.min.js.map` - The sourcemap for the above file.